graffenwalder/growPi/README.md

 ```
 - If the install was succesfull, you should see "04" in the output.
 - See [GrovePi Setup](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/setting-software/) if unsuccesfull.
-6. Connect waterpump to Mini fan board:
+6. Connect waterpump to Mini Fan board:
 - Carefully take off the plastic shell of both the jumperwires, on one end.
 - Pull the waterpump wires through the small holes of the shells.
 - Put the waterpump wires in the stripped opening of the jumperwires and attach them with some plyers
 - Pull back the shells.
-- Attach the other end of the jumperwires to the minifan board, where the mini fan plug normaly goes.
+- Attach the other end of the jumperwires to the Mini Fan board, where the Mini Fan plug normaly goes.
 - Attach aquarium tubing and put in watercontainer.
 ![waterpump](/images/waterpump.jpg)
 7. Connect sensors to the GrovePi ports: